ucsb-cs48/s20/_lectures/lect03.md

 Today, during your breakout sessions, you should accomplish the following tasks:

-1. Add an initial README.md, and team/AGREEMENTS.md to your repo.
-(Details below)
+1. Add an initial `README.md` (details below)
-2. Start a discussion of your team agreements / team norms.
-(Details below)
-3. Record whatever agreements you are able to reach in team/AGREEMENTS.md
+2. Start a discussion of your team agreements / team norms and record whatever agreements you are able to reach in `team/AGREEMENTS.md` (details below)

 # Initial README.md

 One member of the group should go to the page for the repo, e.g.